chrisclark/blog/content/candyland.md

     g = Game(players, board)
     moves = g.play()

 We can print out the moves and see what happened.
-Weirdly, formatted the move well was perhaps the hardest part of this entire exercise.
+Weirdly, formating the move well was perhaps the hardest part of this entire exercise.

     :::python